rkuhlf/eclipse-real-time/README.md

 Must have:
 - For now it should say that it only works on desktop.
+- Bug where after first loading the video doesn't start up synced.
+- Bug where hitting the play button after the playback has finished causes it to restart.
+- When the graph gets started, it should add the playback line immediately (right now it doesn't).

 Should have:
 - Add the flight.
+    - Add the sim.
+    - Subtract out the predicted drag from the rocket, and subtract out the predicted thrust from the rocket to get some predicted forces.
 - Finish the tables
+- Add ability to specify defaults, that way I can list everything in a sensible order in the dropdown.

 Nice to have:
 - Preserve the state of the different hotfires.